 vendor SDS, which may create significant problems if you are unable to do so.

 Tracking chemicals in the workplace requires detailed knowledge of all possible "hiding places".
-Chemicals can be found in the strangest places –and they can be easily overlooked.
+Chemicals can be found in the strangest places and they can be easily

-Chemicals often interact explosively with other chemicals, so storage location may be a problem if you need to have multiple chemicals with a certain distance between them.
-The Chemical Inventory must identify the distance between chemicals so that appropriate incompatibilities reporting can take place.
+Chemicals often interact explosively with other chemicals, so storage locations may be a problem if you need to have multiple chemicals with a certain distance between them.
+The chemical inventory must identify the distance between chemicals so that appropriate incompatibilities reporting can take place.